TeamAbella060420/U6-JavaScript-DOM-Scripting/readme.md

 4. Removing Names - What if users make a mistake and want to remove a name?
 Let's add a button to each list item to delete it.
 We'll also move to a delegated click handler, to allow us to set one handler for all buttons.
 5. Moving to an Editing State - we added an 'edit' button to our list items.
 Now we'll need to manipulate the DOM when the 'edit' buttons are clicked to get to an editing state.
 6. Saving Names -  moving list items to a saved state when the save button was clicked.
+7. Filter Invitees Who Have Not Responded - add a new feature: filtering out guests who have yet to respond.
+This will enable our users to see the current guest list at a glance.
+Unlike the previous features we've implemented, we'll add this one to the page dynamically.
+In other words, we'll create and insert all the new elements we need to the DOM.
+Then we'll attach behavior to those elements, all with JavaScript.